 In the second half of the thirties, the talented aircraft designer Bartini was in his prime.
 He had just created an original aircraft — a high-speed single “Steel-6”, the most high-speed aircraft in the Soviet Union at that time.
 He was shown to Marshal M.N.
 Tukhachevsky and received high approval and support.

-Robert Ludvigovich enjoyed enormous prestige not only among aviation specialists, but also among party members.
-What was worth, for example, one of his bright deeds, when he listed all his legacy in favor of MOPR, inherited from his father, Secretary of State of the Italian Kingdom, Baron Louis Oros de Bartini.
+Robert Ludwigovich enjoyed great prestige not only among aviation specialists, but also among party members.
+What was, for example, one of his brilliant deeds worth when he transferred all his inheritance from his father, the Secretary of State of the Italian Kingdom, Baron Ludovic Oros di Bartini, to the MOPR.
 Over a million dollars!
-The decision did not change even the request of Elizaveta Napoleon’s wife to leave part of the inheritance for herself.
+Even the request of Elizaveta Napoleonovna's wife to leave part of the inheritance for herself did not change the decision.
 Bartini replied: “I myself was a revolutionary in Italy.
-I know: the revolution fighters need this money. ” However, someone scribbled a denunciation of Bartini, and in the winter of 1938, he was arrested.
+I know: the fighters of the revolution need this money more. " However, someone scribbled a denunciation on Bartini, and in the winter of 1938 he was arrested.

 When Robert Ludvigovich was already in prison, on the plane “Steel-7” the pilot N. Shebanov set the world speed record.
 This forced to pay attention to the car of the military.
 The factory arrived unexpectedly K.E.
 Voroshilov.
 He was shown the plane, informed about his flight technical qualities.
 And soon a meeting of the Politburo was held, at which they considered the question of redesigning the passenger aircraft "Steel-7" into a bomber.

-After the arrest of Bartini, the design bureau was left without a manager for a long time.
-But someone needed to report “upward” on the progress of work.
-As a result, the choice fell on the 28-year-old designer Vladimir Grigoryevich Ermolaev.
+After the arrest of Bartini, the design bureau was left without a head for a long time.
+But it was necessary for someone to report “up” on the progress of work.
+As a result, the choice fell on 28-year-old designer Vladimir Grigorievich Ermolaev.
 He was distinguished by high technical literacy, was energetic and intelligent.
 Ermolaev graduated with honors from the Physics Department of Moscow State University.
 He was friends with S.P.
 Korolev, P.V.
-Dementiev (future Minister aviation industry), other people (who later became famous).
+Dementiev (future minister of the aviation industry), other people (who later became famous).